MrDanielHarka/note-app/docs/project/documentation.md

 ```

-I save the note title and the content to lists than I insert in a datagridview
+The note title and content is saved to lists than it is inserted in a DataGridView.

-I split the content by spaces than I add to the words block.
-If the block is contain less than five words a insert in line If the conttent is more than five words I insert the leftover five or more words in a new line.
+The content is split by spaces then the words block is added.
+If the block is contains less than five words a line is inserted.
+If the content is more than five words the leftover five or more words are inserted in a new line.

 **Registration**

-In the registration the emal have to contain @ and the password have to be atleast six characters.
-The password is insert into the database encrypted.
+In the registration the email has to contain an @ and the password have to be at least six characters.
+The password is inserted into the database in an encrypted form.

 ```c#
 int error5 = 0;